 In the hyper-arousal stage, we're very alert to our surroundings.
 Our behaviors when we pass this crest are very external, meaning people can usually tell when we've passed our limit.
 Look for yelling, screaming, crying, or wanting to hit/punch/kick.

 In the hypo-arousal stage, we tend to close in on ourselves.
-People who have dropped below their window of tolerance may freeze, want to go to bed, or totally disengage from other around them.
+People who have dropped below their window of tolerance may close in on themselves, want to go to bed, and just totally disengage from others around them.

 Everyone's window of tolerance is different.

 You may have a friend who seems consistently calm.
 They may have a wider window of tolerance than you, meaning they can still experience the same feelings of anxiety, anger, or sadness without feeling overwhelmed, or tipping off either end of their window.

 OR, situations that may seem small to us can set someone else off entirely.
 Their stress levels may build throughout the day, so that they're operating right at the highest level of their window.
 A small problem or concern can tip them fully over the edge.
 So while it may seem like they shouldn't be upset, it makes a lot of sense.

 It's like filling a glass with water.
 The closer and closer you get to that edge, the smaller amount of water you need for that glass to totally overflow.

 Notice your own personal levels of stress, anxiety, frustration, or sadness.
 Ask yourself: what impacts me the most?
 When can I tell that I'm reaching the outer edges of my window?

 Then, build a coping skills checklist.
 While only time can help you when you've passed the threshold, you can prevent yourself from crossing past your window by timely use of relaxation skills.
 When you notice your anxiety level rising in class, ask to get a drink of water and check in with your heart rate.
 If you're starting to feel very sad when yet another friend is busy for the weekend, try and come up with a few things that cheer you up even on your own.